 Enjoy a perfect Girls Weekend in Sedona, Arizona!
-Our guide includes popular Sedona hikes, Sedona wineries, and the best Sedona restaurants!
+Our guide includes popular Sedona hikes, Sedona wineries, and the best Sedona restaurants to help you plan the perfect weekend trip to Sedona, no matter your interests or budget.

 My bestie Alicia and I were celebrating 15 years of friendship.
 We met in Army Basic Training; she had the top bunk and I had the bottom bunk.
 And we’ve been best friends ever since!
 We decided Arizona would be a fun place to meet up, hang out, do some hiking, and take some photos.
 Alicia is an awesome photographer (check out her Instagram), and I’m not just saying that because she’s my bestie lol!